 We’ll dive into the solutions in this article and outline the basic steps to consider before starting your automation journey.

 This article is for you if you have never automated, if you have tried in the past, or if you want an effective solution to getting your automation project up and running quickly (without having to code).

 While it may seem obvious, many automation projects fall flat because of vaguely set requirements from the start.

-Faster testing, saving time, or “doing better” is not a clear objective.
+Faster testing, saving time, or “doing better” are not a clear objectives.

 The more specific the objective, the better, and the more likely the performance of the objective will be fairly evaluated.